 Only specific situations can lead to strict liability.
 Understanding what kind of claim you may have is the first step towards a financial recovery.

-Contact a Tampa Personal Injury Attorney for Help
+Contact a Tampa Accident Attorney for Help

 Negligence is complicated.
 If you were injured by another’s carelessness, you should contact a personal injury attorney at Catania & Catania, P.A. for help.
 Call at (813) 222-8545 or contact our law firm in Tampa, FL, today.
 Our lawyers will explain your options for recovering compensation from the at-fault party.